Thompsonella minutiflora (Rose) Britton & Rose

 Echeveria minutiflora, Echeveria tepacensis, Graptopetalum mexicanum

 Thompsonella minutiflora is a small succulent plant with a perennial caudex and a rosette of 10 to 20 deciduous dark green leaves spotted or tinged with purple.
 The rosette grows up to 6.8 inches (17 cm) in diameter.
 The caudex is up to 0.4 inches (1 cm) in diameter.
-Leaves are up to 4 inches (10 cm) long and up to 1 inch (2.5 cm) wide.
-The flowers appear on erect inflorescences up to 14 inches (35 cm) long.
+Leaves are up to 4 inches (10 cm) long and 1 inch (2.5 cm) wide.
+Flowers appear on erect, up to 14 inches (35 cm) long inflorescences.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).